-Millennials like tests, evaluation, and assessment.
-They got used to them in the course of education, therefore you will meet no resistance from a millennial candidate offering them some kind of testing during the recruitment process.
+Millennials like tests, evaluation and assessment.
+They got used to them in course of education, therefore you will meet no resistance from a millennial candidate offering him some kind of testing during the recruitment process.

 Furthermore, they will value such an opportunity.
-People of this generation strongly believe in the personality and psychometric testing.
+People of this generation strongly believe in that personality staff and psychometric testing.
 Provide your candidates with an opportunity to feel being treated like a personality.
 Value their skills and competencies rather than educational background.

 Millennials tend to choose good benefits rather than high salaries.
 Therefore, putting too much emphasis on funds in the job description and while interviewing won’t do you any good.

 Be ready to offer more than just a salary.
-Opportunities, flexibility, and recognition are things they value more than money.
+Opportunities, flexibility and recognition are things they value more than dollars.

 A well-designed and shining company culture that speaks for itself seems extremely appealing to the millennials.
 These candidates require more than stability and security to make a decision.
 They prefer companies that provide a comfortable environment.
 Thus, you need to assure them that you value diversity, talent, and creativity, provide a personal touch, and put less stress on ‘settle down matter’.

 Millennials want to feel some freedom, see the perspectives, and find room for self-development.